vuanvin/leetcode/README.md

 # leetcode
-This is my leetcode practice repo.
+This is my leetcode exercuse repo.